pyeventsourcing/eventsourcing/README.md

 ## Installation

 Use pip to install the [stable distribution](https://pypi.org/project/eventsourcing/) from the Python Package Index.

-    $ pip install eventsourcing

 It is recommended to install Python packages into a Python virtual environment.

-    $ python -m venv venv
+    $ python -m venv ./venv
     $ ./venv/bin/pip install eventsourcing

 ## Synopsis